manfredspitze/python-templates/pomodoro-four-days-ver2.md

-Certainly!
 Below is a suggested **Pomodoro schedule spread across four workdays (Monday to Thursday)**, assuming you have **75 minutes of planning time each day**.
 Since each Pomodoro session lasts 25 minutes, you'll have **3 Pomodoros per day**, with a break after each Pomodoro.

 ### Pomodoro Schedule Spread Across Four Days